rahman-saqib/TurnBasedGameAPIs/README.md

 In this module, you configure Amazon Cognito for use as the authentication provider in your application.
 Amazon Cognito is a fully managed authentication provider that allows for user sign-up, verification, login, and more.

-Amazon Cognito has two different components: user pools and identity pools.
+Amazon Cognito has two different components: *user pools* and *identity pools*.
 User pools are standard user directories where users sign in through Amazon Cognito or through a third-party identity, such as Google or GitHub.
 After successful authentication, users receive tokens, such as access tokens or ID tokens, that can be used to access resources in the backend.

 In contrast, identity pools provide a way for users to receive temporary AWS credentials for accessing AWS resources.
 This could be used to provide limited, direct access to an AWS Lambda function, an Amazon DynamoDB table, or other resources.